tttapa/RPi-Cpp-Toolchain/toolchain/README.md

 ./pull-and-export-toolchain.sh aarch64
 ```

-If you want to pull again to update the toolchain to the latest version, run the `./clean.sh` script first.
+## Deleting the toolchain

+The toolchain is read-only, so you can't simply delete it using `rm` or using
+a file manager.
-It'll delete the cross-compilation toolchain, the sysroot and the staging area from this folder (it doesn't delete anything from the Docker containers).
+The `clean.sh` script will delete the toolchain, the sysroot and the staging
+area for all architectures and configurations.
+It doesn't delete anything from the Docker containers, so you can just export it
+again later, without building everything from scratch.